go-gl/mathgl/README.md

 This is a Go matrix and vector math library intended to ease Open GL graphics computations (especially since GLRotate and so on have become deprecated with OpenGL 3+).
 Hopefully to one day be good enough for inclusion with go-gl.
 Feedback is very welcome, especially API improvements, and pull requests are welcome.
 Benchmarks, more test cases, and example code (probably something like following an OpenGL tutorial) are definitely needed.

+# API Decisions

+Should InferMatrixFromSlice take var-args for the matrix elements or not?
+I tried both ways and it looks messy with also needing to pass in mxn.

 # Documentation

 The package (the base package, not mathglfast) is more or less fully documented at the moment.
-However, suggestions for improvement or correction of obvious errors are obviously welcome.
+Some of it could be better done, or more fleshed out.

-The package-level documentation is in vector.go
+The package-level documentation is in vector.go (may be moved to its own file later)

 # Mathglfast

 This (sub-)package is also in development, to be a closer-to-OpenGL library.
 It is unfortunately a complete pain to write.
 I'm working on a code generation script at the moment for it.

 # TODO (Contribution welcome)

-Benchmarks (important!)
+More benchmarks -- I also need somebody who knows things about performance to actually analyze the benchmarks.
+Right now I only see a bunch of really meaningless numbers

 Make more unit tests.
 Right now basic functionality is essentially tested, but a lot of corner cases potentially aren't covered.
 Additionally, no new content (Quaternions and anything in transform.go) is untested